Curvature inequalities and rigidity for constant mean curvature and spacetime constant mean curvature surfaces

-Suppose additionally that $\Sigma$ is the boundary of a relatively compact domain $\Omega \subset M$, with outward unit normal $\nu$, and that $\mathrm{Ric}^M(\nu,\nu)$ does not change sign along $\Sigma$.
+Suppose additionally that $\Sigma$ is the boundary of a relatively compact domain $\Omega \subset M$ and that $\mathrm{Ric}^M(\nu,\nu)$ does not change sign along $\Sigma$.
 If equality holds in (\ref{inequathst}), then $\Omega$ is isometric to a Euclidean ball in $\mathbb{R}^3$.
 In particular, $\Sigma$ is isometric to a round sphere. \end{theorem} \begin{proof} We first show that, under either assumption, the inequality \eqref{inequathst} holds, and that equality implies $\mathrm{Sc}^{\Sigma} =\frac{1}{2}H^2 $.

 $(i)$ Note that the condition on the second variation reduces to